 Google describes BigQuery as “an enterprise data warehouse that provides super-fast SQL queries using the processing power of Google’s infrastructure.”
 Openbridge supports the delivery of data to a BigQuery warehouse destination.
-If you are not a BigQuery user, Google does offer a free tier which is perfect to kickstart your data efforts.
+If you are not a BigQuery user, Google offers a free tier, perfect to kickstart your data efforts.

-There are a few steps that you will need to care for before we can get BigQuery set up within Openbridge.
-We need to get your Google Cloud configuration setup.
+You will need to care for a few steps before we can get BigQuery set up within Openbridge.
+We need to get your Google Cloud configuration set up.
 Specifically:

-You need to select the project you want to use within your Google Cloud Console.
+You'll need to choose the project you want to use within your Google Cloud Console.
 This is typically a drop-down menu in the Google Cloud console nav

 You need to enable your BigQuery API for the selected project

 You need to create a Service Account and IAM policy that allows Openbridge to access to BigQuery within your project

-The process should take no more than 5 minutes.
+The process should take at most 5 minutes.
 Let's get started!

 Step 1: Enable The BigQuery API

 The first step is to verify that you have the BigQuery API enabled.
-If not, then enable it.
+If not, then you can enable it.

 Step 2: Create a Service Account